-Getting a Japanese Driver's Licenses can be time consuming and costly.
-Please consider, ahead of time, how much $nenky\bar{u}$ you need to take and how much money the process will cost you.

-Initial requirements for obtaining a Japanese Driver's License are as follows:

-- ⇒ You must meet the same requirements as Japanese applicants in order to take a test. - ⇒ Your driver's license from your home country must be valid and its granted license class must be equivalent to or higher than that of the license being applied for. - ⇒ You must have remained in your home country for at least 3 months following obtaining the abovementioned license.
-If your driver's license has been recently renewed and the issue date is less than a year from when you arrived in Japan, please bring in the required documentation, such as a driving record or your expired driver's license, as proof. - ⇒ You must have the legal status of a resident if you are a non-Japanese citizen. - ⇒ You must be a registered resident in Niigata prefecture.
+- Getting a Japanese Driver's License can be time-consuming and costly.
+Please consider, ahead of time, how much nenkyū you need to take and how much money the process will cost you.
+The initial requirements for obtaining a Japanese Driver's License are as follows: - You must meet the same requirements as Japanese applicants in order to take a test. - Your driver's license from your home country must be valid and its granted license class must be equivalent to or higher than that of the license being applied for. - You must remain in your home country for at least 3 months following obtaining the abovementioned license.
+If your driver's license has been recently renewed and the issue date is less than a year from when you arrived in Japan, please bring in the required documentation, such as a driving record or your expired driver's license, as proof. - You must have the legal status of a resident if you are a non-Japanese citizen. - You must be a registered resident in Niigata prefecture.